 During the soggy cold months, I prefer to ride dirt and asphalt roads on my hardtail since the lower tire pressure provides a decent workout with less windchill than a faster road or cyclocross setup.
 I’ve pedaled a few endurance routes of 70km+ on these tires without feeling the need for smoother tread, and the close-knit knobs seem to be wearing slowly which is always appreciated.

-If I ever line up for another XC race on hardpack trails, these tires will be mounted up front and rear.
+If I ever line up for another XC race on hardpack trails, the Maxxis Rekon Race tires will be mounted up front and rear.
 They not only roll fast, but the knobs grow slightly taller toward the shoulders, providing an ideal balance of grip and low rolling-resistance at every angle.
 There’s not enough rubber to consider any squirm issues in the turns, and the cornering grip is far better than I expected given their low profile.

 I managed to puncture the rear tire by running over a long nail on the first ride.
 The nail entered the central tread and exited right where the bead retreats into the rim.
 The tread hole filled with sealant and the plug that fixed the bead-hole has held well since.
 I’ll be leaving it there throughout the winter since it’s maintaining air pressure just fine.